South East Sussex

 • Albatross Club (RAFA) 15 Marina Arcade Bexhill on Sea TN40 1JS Telephone(01424) 212916

 A most welcoming and friendly RAFA club, it consistently wins CAMRA local and regional awards, being the local CAMRA branch club of the year for over ten consecutive years.
 This culminated in 2016 in winning the National Club of the Year competition and being a finalist in 2017 and 2018.
 It always serves at least one local ale, often from such as Three Legs, Gun or Rother Valley.
 This is complemented by nationally sourced ales.
 There is always at least one dark beer; altogether there are five handpumps.
 The comprehensive range of upcoming beers is listed on a blackboard behind the bar.
 The club holds regular beer festivals in June and September in its large function room and many social events such as jazz nights, quizzes, folk evenings and meat raffles, notably on Fridays.
 It is very popular among its members and CAMRA members are always welcome to be signed in with a minimum £1 donation to RAF charities.
 The club boasts an interesting collection of RAF memorabilia.
-The pictures of presentations show members with Club Head Steward Karen outside with the national trophy for 2016 and presentations of further local awards for the years 2016 to 2019.
+The pictures of presentations show members with then Club Head Steward Karen outside with the national trophy for 2016, an outstanding achievement even though now a few years ago, and a more recent local award as CAMRA Branch Club of the Year 2023 to Chairman Dorothy and Head Steward Emma.

 • Bexhill Rowing Social Club Channel View East Bexhill on Sea TN40 1JU Telephone(01424) 210153

 Dating from the 1880s, the building was once the entrance to a swimming pool, it was extended in 1975 with the addition of a second storey with balconies from the function room overlooking the beach.
 Downstairs are the bar and games room.
-A friendly welcome awaits to a club where the steward apppointed in late 2013 seeks to build on the developing real ale provision started by his predecessor.
-Ales are selected by members' votes.
-Card carrying CAMRA members are admitted.
+A friendly welcome awaits to a club where card carrying CAMRA members are admitted.

 • Brickmaker's Alehouse 27 Sea Road Bexhill on Sea TN40 1EE Telephone(01424) 602778

 Bexhill's first micropub opened in November 2019, owned and run by two local CAMRA members, is conveniently close to the town centre, seafront, bus routes and Bexhill station.
 Owned and run by two cask ale and cider enthusiasts, drinkers can always expect no fewer than five real ales and four real ciders, served from a chilled cabinet adjacent to the bar with other drinks available.
 Draught take-outs are available, and a good selection of canned beers and ciders.
 It is furnished with both high chairs and low chairs at tables, with a couple of tables outside on the pavement at the front.
-In 2021 this former shop and showroom of a local brick manufacturer won the CAMRA “Conversion to Pub Use” national award, and in both 2022 and 2023 was local CAMRA Branch Pub of the Year, as well as being Cider Pub of the Year runner up.
+In 2021 this former shop and showroom of a local brick manufacturer won the CAMRA “Conversion to Pub Use” national award.
+Iin 2022, 2023 and 2024 it was local CAMRA Branch Pub of the Year, as well as being Cider Pub of the Year runner up in 2022 and 2023.
+The presentation pictures show joint landlords, Martin and Robin, with their 2023 abd 2024 local Pub of the Year awards.
+In 2024 the pub went on to become Sussex Pub of the Year and then Regional Pub of the Year, one of just seventeen in the U.K..

 • Cooden Beach Hotel Cooden Sea Road Bexhill on Sea TN39 4TT Telephone(01424) 842281